Carrot cake = perfection

 - Stir in carrot and let batter rest for 5 minutes while preheating skillet to medium heat.

-- Once skillet is hot, lightly grease the surface with non-stick spray or non-dairy butter and spoon on 1/4 cup measurements of batter; there should be 9 cakes.
+- Once skillet is hot, lightly grease the surface with non-stick spray or non-dairy butter and spoon on 1/4 cup measurements of batter; there should be 9 cakes (amount as original recipe is written // adjust if altering batch size).
 Top each pancake with a sprinkle of crushed walnuts and flip when bubbles appear and the edges look slightly dry.

 - Cook for another couple of minutes on the other side.
 Keep warm in a 200-degree F (93 C) oven until all pancakes are cooked.